Christina Garton is the Associate Editor of Handwoven magazine.

-Through the years, the Aran sweater has developed quite the romantic backstory involving family knitting patterns and shipwrecks.
-Unfortunately, none of it is true.
+Through the years, the Aran sweater has developed quite the romantic backstory involving ancient family knitting patterns and shipwrecks.

 While lice aren't normally thought of as helpful, scientists have used lice to learn more about human history and, more specifically, the invention of clothing.